Meenaketan7/work-flow-nodes/README.md

 ## 2. Product — what it does and how it solves the problem

 **Forge** is the one-screen AI Build Operator for that loop.
-It's **Lemma-native**: every unit of state — projects, nodes, edges, tasks, per-node guidance threads — is a row in a Lemma Cloud table, retrieved via `pod.records` / RAG-searched via `pod.files`, and mutated only through the same SDK.
-There is no side database.
+Every unit of state — projects, nodes, edges, tasks, per-node guidance threads — is a row in a Lemma Cloud table, retrieved via `pod.records` and RAG-searched via `pod.files`, and mutated only through the same SDK.
+There's no side database.

-### The core loop (what a founder actually does)
+### The core loop (what a founder does)

 1. **Input.** Type a build idea into the pinned assistant textarea ("a shared to-do app with login", "a digital twin of a city block", …).
-2. **State.** Forge streams a system-architecture DAG onto the canvas — nodes coloured by layer (Client / API / Data / Integration / Infra), edges enforced as a DAG (cycle → HTTP 400 at the BFF), and every node persisted as a `nodes` record plus a `tasks` backlog seeded from the same generation call.
-What appears on the canvas *is* the state; refresh, come back tomorrow, it is still there.
+2. **State.** Forge streams a system-architecture DAG onto the canvas — nodes coloured by layer (Client / API / Data / Integration / Infra), edges enforced as a DAG (a cycle returns HTTP 400 at the BFF), and every node is persisted as a `nodes` record plus a `tasks` backlog seeded from the same generation call.
+What's on the canvas *is* the state — refresh, come back tomorrow, it's still there.
-3. **Action.** Click any node → the assistant drawer fetches **RAG-grounded, per-node guidance** (10 build steps / 7 checks / 6 tech picks) from the org's `/knowledge` files, cached by a 16-char qhash so repeat clicks are instant.
-Drag nodes from the palette, connect handles, rename inline, or type `+ link a node…` to autocomplete an edge to another node.
+3. **Action.** Click any node and the assistant drawer fetches RAG-grounded, per-node guidance (10 build steps, 7 checks, 6 tech picks) from the `/knowledge` files, cached by a 16-char qhash so repeat clicks are instant.
+You can also drag nodes from the palette, connect handles, rename inline, or type `+ link a node…` to autocomplete an edge to another node.
-4. **Approval.** Hit **Lock design** → the whole board's nodes flip `designed → building`, tasks flip `none → approved`, and `projects.design_locked=true`.
-Approval is a **first-class record state**, not a chat-message convention.
+4. **Approval.** Hit **Lock design** and the whole board's nodes flip `designed → building`, tasks flip `none → approved`, and `projects.design_locked=true`.
+Approval is a first-class record state, not a chat-message convention.
-5. **Outcome.** With design locked, the outward-facing actions unblock: **Export scaffold** (approval-gated GitHub scaffold, `--push` requires `GITHUB_TOKEN` and is off by default), **Build digest** (a classifier over records → shipped / in-progress / blocked / ready + an agent-written prioritized digest).
-Trying either without the lock returns **HTTP 409**.
+5. **Outcome.** With the design locked, the outward-facing actions unblock: **Export scaffold** (an approval-gated GitHub scaffold; `--push` requires `GITHUB_TOKEN` and is off by default) and **Build digest** (a classifier over records — shipped / in-progress / blocked / ready — plus an agent-written prioritized digest).
+Trying either before the lock returns HTTP 409.

-### Why this actually solves the problem
+### Why this works

 - **One surface, one state.** The founder never leaves the canvas.
-Every state change — a status flip, a rename, a new edge, a lock, an export — is a Lemma record write; the canvas is a live view over `pod.records`.
+Every state change — a status flip, a rename, a new edge, a lock, an export — is a record write, and the canvas is just a live view over those records.
-- **AI does the boring scaffolding, humans steer.** Generation is a single Lemma agent call (`agent="hello"`, org runtime profile) that emits the whole architecture *and* the backlog in one JSON blob; the frontend never blocks — it streams stage events (`grounding → grounded → decompose → decomposed → refine → persisting → done`) via SSE, with a **Stop** button that aborts the generator cleanly and leaves no orphan project.
+- **AI handles the scaffolding, the founder steers.** Generation is a single agent call (`agent="hello"`, on the org's runtime profile) that emits the whole architecture and backlog in one JSON blob.
+The frontend never blocks on it — it streams stage events (`grounding → grounded → decompose → decomposed → refine → persisting → done`) over SSE, with a **Stop** button that aborts the generator cleanly and leaves no orphan project.
-- **Approval is enforceable.** The BFF's `require_design_lock` gate + `PermissionError → HTTP 409` mapping means outcomes cannot run before the design is signed off.
-No polite convention — a hard record-state check.
+- **Approval is enforced, not just implied.** The BFF's `require_design_lock` gate, mapped through `PermissionError → HTTP 409`, means outcomes genuinely can't run before the design is signed off — it's a hard record-state check, not a polite convention.
-- **Zero founder ops.** The agent's LLM lives in the **Lemma runtime profile** (server-side); the founder brings no OpenAI/Anthropic key. `Pod.from_env()` reads `~/.lemma/config.json`; token expiry self-heals in the BFF via `lemma auth print-token` on a 401.
+- **Minimal ops overhead.** The agent's LLM runs on the runtime profile, server-side, so no OpenAI or Anthropic key is needed anywhere in this repo. `Pod.from_env()` reads `~/.lemma/config.json`, and token expiry self-heals in the BFF via `lemma auth print-token` on a 401.

 ---